Skip to content

 • Participate in two community workdays per month

-• Join two teams, which meet once or twice monthly; participate in team projects
+• Join two teams, which meet once or twice monthly

 • Location: 2525 N Killingsworth St, Portland, OR 97217 in the urban Overlook neighborhood